 You can also use this list of words to create a word search!

 Squirrels in the United States

 Where do different kinds of squirrels live in the United States?
-Do a little bit of research and use this map from my subscriber only area to show where different kinds of squirrels can be found (or use your own map).
+Do a little bit of research and use this map from my unit study planner to show where different kinds of squirrels can be found (or use your own map).
 You can look for:

 - Eastern Gray Squirrels

 - Fox Squirrels